 This museum is most famous for its huge collections of dinosaur fossils and striking gemstones, the Milstein Hall of Ocean Life, and the Hayden Sphere.

 They also have a number of special programs and rotating exhibitions that run during the summer months.
-Be sure to check out the exciting new exhibit “Oceans: Our Blue Planet” which opened on May 1, 2019 and is closing on January 5, 2020.
+Don’t miss “T.rex: the Ultimate Predator, an exhibition closing on August 9 that’s well worth a visit.

-Getting In: American Museum of Natural History tickets are available as an option with the New York City Explorer Pass; Mummy Knows Best is separately ticketed and is not included with the pass.
+Getting In: American Museum of Natural History tickets are available as an option with the New York City Explorer Pass – T-rex: the Ultimate Predator is separately ticketed and is not included with the pass.

 Museum of Modern Art

-Fans who prefer contemporary to classical will love the MoMa.
-(Although seriously, stop by the Met Breuer, too!)
+Fans who prefer contemporary to classical will love the MoMA.

 Some of the top artists and works of art you’ll see in their collections span the gamut from Picasso to Pollack, including Warhol’s Soup Cans, Van Gogh’s Starry Night, and more.